Hypnotherapy to help stop smoking

-For the past 20 years, hypnotherapist Dr Bruce Alexander has been successfully treating smoking addiction using clinical hypnotherapy in Melbourne.
+For the past 20 years, hypnotherapist Dr Bruce Alexander has been successfully helping people to stop their smoking addiction using clinical hypnotherapy in Melbourne.

 - Hypnotherapy is a safe, drug free approach to quitting